-The vast majority of American Christians embrace a concept about the Biblical Jews that does not exist in scripture or in ancient history.
-Moreover, this appears to have come about through years of repeating numerous lies and half-truths.
-It also appears that many of our educational institutions, including numerous Christian seminaries, have taught these lies in the past and continue to do so to this day.
-It is hard to understand why this is ongoing, because most of the facts that refute these lies are easily found in the Bible.
+The vast majority of Western Christians, and Jews, embrace a concept regarding Biblical Jews that does not exist in scripture or in ancient history.
+Moreover, this appears to have come about through years of repeating numerous misconceptions, half-truths and even outright lies.
+It also appears that many of our educational institutions, including numerous Christian seminaries, have taught these fallacies in the past and continue to do so to this day.
+It is hard to understand why this is ongoing, because most of the facts that refute these false teachings are easily found in the Bible.

 Therefore, let us analyze what God's word actually shows regarding the Jews of the Bible.
-Note that if you have read any of the other pages in this site, some of what you are about to see here will be redundant.
+Note: if you have read any of the other pages in this site, some of what you are about to see here will be redundant.

-In an effort to help you logically analyze what the Bible tells us, let us begin by looking at the facts.
+To help logically analyze what the Bible tells us, let us begin by looking at some facts.

-1. God did not refer to anyone as a “Jew” until the end of the Old Testament era; or approximately 600 years before Christ.
+1. God did not refer to anyone as a “Jew” (in Hebrew pronounced yeh-hoo-dee' [Ioudaioi]), until the final years of the recorded Old Testament era; or approximately 600 years before Christ.
 Therefore, most of the noted people of the Old Testament, that is Abraham, Jacob, Moses, Samuel, David, Solomon, etc., were NOT Jews.

-3. God began to use the name “Jew” after He rejects the Southern Kingdom of Judah and sends them into Babylonian captivity.
-At that time, Solomon's Temple is also destroyed and the Arc of the Covenant is permanently removed from the people (Note: It has never returned and never will return, as "the gift of the Holy Spirit" has made it obsolete).
+3. God only begins to use the name “Jew” after He rejects the Southern Kingdom of Judah (who God said was even more wicked then the Northern Kingdom of Israel) and then begins to send them into Babylonian captivity.
+At that time, the Temple (sometimes referred to as Solomon's Temple) is also destroyed and the Arc of the Covenant is permanently removed from the people (Note: It has never returned and never will return, as "the gift of the Holy Spirit" has made an earthly temple obsolete).